 Then we visit the Samjiyon Grand Monument, a massive bronze monument (19.7 m) of a young Kim Il-Sung.
 This is the second-largest monument to Kim Il-Sung in North Korea.
 The impressive monument is standing on the shore of Samji Lake with Mount Paektu as background.
 Have dinner and free at leisure.

 To begin the North Korea Overland Tour today, we drive to MOUNT PAEKTU, the highest mountain (2750 m) of the Changbai and Paektudaegan ranges.
 It is also the highest mountain on the Korean Peninsula and in northeastern China.
 It is regarded as the origin point of the first Korean Kingdom and is sacred in both North and South Korea.
 We will hike or take the incline railway for 2.5 euros to the top (1 hour hiking).

 Mount Paektu was formed by volcanic eruption towards the third period of the Cenozoic Era and the crater Lake Chon in the center is one of the deepest (and surely most beautiful!) mountain lakes in the world.
 If weather permits we can hike down to Lake Chon which measures about 384 meters in depth.

 We will then have a high-altitude picnic lunch before hiking to the Paektusan Secret Camp, headquarters of the anti- Japanese revolutionary struggle and the birthplace of General Kim Jong Il.
 We will see some preserved items from his early years, Jong-Il Peak and other odes to the camps revolutionary history such as monuments and famous slogan trees.

-After lunch, we drive south towards Hyesan.
+After lunch, drive south towards Hyesan.
 Along the way, there is a chance to stop and take pictures of Amnok River Gorge at Chongun Rock, or 1000 Soldier Rocks.
-Arrive in Hyesan in the late afternoon.
+Arrive in HYESAN in the late afternoon.